nemonik/hands-on-DevOps/README.md

 We can use our `helloworld-web` application with a few tweaks to create a microservice.

-Granted our tiny, insignificant microservice won't do do much, but we can get a peak at the possibilities as both the `toolchain` and `development` vagrants are in fact a Kubernetes (K8s) cluster.
+Granted our tiny, insignificant microservice won't do do much, but we can get a peak at the possibilities.

 So, let's experiment with our little "microservice".